xmrsale/XMR-Sale/README.md

 * Further webstore plugins
 * **Better UI** with more variety of size and theme.
     * Add a currency toggle between XMR/USD on donation html.
-* Timedout payment recourse.
+* Timed-out payment recourse.
 * Different price feeds with various currencies
 * Tell us what you, the community, desire!
 I intent to many other features alongside the CCS milestones.

-Many requested features have already been added (docker, monero logo, wallet-rcp instructions) or are under development.
+Many requested features have already been added (docker, monero logo, wallet-rpc instructions) or are under development.

 Donation Button     ----->  |  Monero Payment Gateway :-------------------------:|:-------------------------: